 Lost Wages/Lost Income.
 Money paid for lost income is taxable.

 Psychological Injuries.
 Money paid for psychological injuries may be taxable.
 The U.S. Court of Appeals for the District of Columbia in Murphy and Leveille, Appellants v.
 IRS and USA, Appellees, reversed a decision that money paid for psychological injuries is not taxable.
-The court ruled that the personal injury award Ms. Murphy received was “within the reach of the congressional power to tax under Article I, Section 8 of the Constitution”, even if the award was “not income within the meaning of the Sixteenth Amendment”.
+The court ruled that the personal injury award Ms. Murphy received was “within the reach of the congressional power to tax under Article I, Section 8 of the Constitution”, even if the award was “not income within the meaning of the Sixteenth Amendment.”
 The U.S. Supreme Court denied review of the decision on April 21, 2008.

 Punitive Damages.
 Money paid for punitive damages is taxable.
-IRC section 104(a)(2) was amended in 1996 making punitive damages taxable without regard to their connection to a physical or nonphysical injury or sickness.
+IRC section 104(a)(2) was amended in 1996, making punitive damages taxable without regard to their connection to a physical or nonphysical injury or sickness.

-When money is awarded pursuant to a verdict after trial, the verdict will state how much money is paid for property damage, medical bills, lost wages, pain and suffering, etc. The amount of your personal injury award which is subject to taxation by the IRS or state tax authority will be determined by the jury verdict.
+When money is awarded pursuant to a verdict after trial, the verdict will state how much money is paid for property damage, medical bills, lost wages, pain, and suffering, etc. The amount of your personal injury award, which is subject to taxation by the IRS or state tax authority, will be determined by the jury verdict.

 The problem is when money is paid pursuant to a settlement, many lawyers frequently do not state in the release what the money is being paid for.
 It is possible for the IRS to make a determination by examining various papers in the file, such as the initial claim letter, the legal complaint, papers submitted to the insurance company as proof of damages, and the release which was signed.

-If you have been hurt in a New York motorcycle accident, I will be happy to discuss income tax implications of your settlement payment and the ways in which I can help you to avoid any income tax liability, so that you do not have to pay any income taxes on your motorcycle accident settlement.
+If you have been hurt in a New York motorcycle accident, I will be happy to discuss the income tax implications of your settlement payment and the ways in which I can help you to avoid any income tax liability so that you do not have to pay any income taxes on your motorcycle accident settlement.